Vietnamese Tea Ceremony portrait image

 There are versions for men and women.
 Typically, the bride’s dress will be much more extravagant and detailed than her bridesmaids or the groom.

-At a Vietnamese tea ceremony there is also a headpiece to be worn by the bride and groom called the Khan Dong which his like an open-top turban made of layers of fabric.
+At a Vietnamese tea ceremony there is also a headpiece which can be worn by the bride and groom called the Khan Dong which his like an open-top turban made of layers of fabric.

 At weddings where guests are also wearing ‘ao dai’ the Khan Dong headpiece is how the bride and groom are singled out.